devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

   </ol>
 </blockquote>

-Note that the algorithm uses Euclidean metric to measure similarity between data points.
+Note that the algorithm uses the Euclidean metric to measure the similarity between data points.
 It means that each dimension is considered to be **equally important** to differentiate one sample from another.
 Therefore, it is crucial to normalize your dataset before running the algorithm.

-**Figure 1** shows an animated process of K-Means clustering of randomly generated dataset, where each cluster is rendered with a different color.
+**Figure 1** shows an animated process of K-Means clustering of a randomly generated dataset, where each cluster is rendered with a different color.
-While the algorithm iterates though its loop, centroids slowly change their positions until there is no re-assignments anymore.
+While the algorithm iterates through its loop, centroids slowly change their positions until there is no re-assignments anymore.

 ![Clustering](/assets/img/clustering.gif){: .center-image}